Warden station: Subway infrastructure in the vicinity

 After exiting the station eastbound towards Kennedy station, the track returns to a tunnel at the Chestnut Portal, where it continues on its diagonal alignment under the former Canadian National Railway (CNR) spur line.

 There is a crossover west of the station from when it was Line 2's eastern terminus which is still used occasionally to short turn trains.
 There is also a small siding and storage shed west of the crossover on the south side of the above-ground tracks, which continue along the track bed of the former CNR line all the way to Victoria Park station.

 Nearby landmarks

 Nearby landmarks include the Providence Healthcare, Warden Woods Park, Warden Hilltop Community Centre and Pine Hills Cemetery.
 It is near much vacant industrial land (including the former site of Centennial College and Warden Woods Mall/Power Centre) where major redevelopment is expected over the coming years, including numerous new housing developments on the former Power Centre property.
-It is also near the Toronto District School Board high school W.A.
-Porter C.I., which brings about 700 students in the station each year.
+It is also near the Toronto District School Board high school WA Porter CI, which brings about 700 students into the station each year.

 Surface connections

-When the subway is closed, passengers may board or disembark from buses at the intersection of Warden Avenue and St. Clair Avenue.
-None of these routes are accessible to those with disabilities as the only connection between the subway and the bus terminal is via stairs.
+The temporary bus terminal, opened on January 5, 2025, is accessible to those with disabilities; however, the subway platform will not be accessible until elevators are installed between street level and the subway platform.

+The temporary bus terminal is located on the east side of Warden Avenue, south of St. Clair Avenue.
+The bus bays are numbered from 1 to 8 from south to north.
+Four of the bays (1, 6, 7, 8) are located on the east curb of Warden Avenue.
+The other four bays (3, 4, 5, 6) are located in an adjacent, former parking lot.
+The temporary bus terminal is outside of the station's fare-paid area.

 TTC routes serving the station include: